Dwight D. Eisenhower: Korean War, Free China and Red China

 Eisenhower continued Truman's policy of recognizing the Republic of China (Taiwan) as the legitimate government of China, not the Peking (Beijing) regime.
 There were localized flare-ups when the People's Liberation Army began shelling the islands of Quemoy and Matsu in September 1954.
-Eisenhower received recommendations embracing every variation of response to the aggression of the Chinese communists.
-He thought it essential to have every possible option available to him as the crisis unfolded.
+Eisenhower received recommendations embracing every variation of response; he thought it essential to have every possible option available to him as the crisis unfolded.

 The Sino-American Mutual Defense Treaty with the Republic of China was signed in December 1954.
-He requested and secured from Congress their "Free China Resolution" in January 1955, which gave Eisenhower unprecedented power in advance to use military force at any level of his choosing in defense of Free China and the Pescadores.
-The Resolution bolstered the morale of the Chinese nationalists, and signaled to Beijing that the U.S. was committed to holding the line.
+He requested and secured from Congress their "Free China Resolution" in January 1955, which gave Eisenhower unprecedented power in advance to use military force at any level in defense of Free China and the Pescadores.
+The Resolution bolstered the morale of the Chinese nationalists and signaled to Beijing that the US was committed to holding the line.

-Eisenhower openly threatened the Chinese communists with the use of nuclear weapons, authorizing a series of bomb tests labeled Operation Teapot.
+During the First Taiwan Strait crisis, Eisenhower threatened to use nuclear weapons against PRC military targets in Fujian.
+These threats prompted Mao Zedong to launch China's nuclear weapons program.
+He authorized a series of bomb tests labeled Operation Teapot.
 Nevertheless, he left the Chinese communists guessing as to the exact nature of his nuclear response.
 This allowed Eisenhower to accomplish all of his objectives—the end of this communist encroachment, the retention of the Islands by the Chinese nationalists and continued peace.
 Defense of the Republic of China from an invasion remains a core American policy.

-By the end of 1954, Eisenhower's military and foreign policy experts—the NSC, JCS and State Dept.—had unanimously urged him, on no less than five occasions, to launch an atomic attack against Red China; yet he consistently refused to do so and felt a distinct sense of accomplishment in having sufficiently confronted communism while keeping world peace.
+China invited some American reporters to China in 1956, having previously ousted American reporters after the PRC's founding.
+Eisenhower upheld the US ban on travel to China.
+US newspapers, including The New York Times and The Washington Post criticized the Eisenhower's administration decision as antithetical to the free press.